KTJETRO/ConferenceRegistrationApp/README.md

 Save/Load: Save the registration list to an XML file or load an existing XML file into the application.

-Save Registration List: Use the new option in the GUI to save the registration list in an XML format.
+Save Registration List: Use the option in the GUI to save the registration list in XML format.
 The XML will be structured as follows:

 <registrationlist>
     <registration type="Registration">